-- It is possible to read a data byte from a data register without first writing to the address pointer register.
-However, if the address pointer register is already at the correct value, it is not possible to write data to a register without writing to the address pointer register because the first data byte of a write is always written to the address pointer register. - Remember that some of the ADT7483A registers have different addresses for read and write operations.
+NOTES: It is possible to read a data byte from a data register without first writing to the address pointer register.
+However, if the address pointer register is already at the correct value, it is not possible to write data to a register without writing to the address pointer register.
+This is because the first data byte of a write is always written to the address pointer register.

+Remember that some of the ADT7481 registers have different addresses for read and write operations.
 The write address of a register must be written to the address pointer if data is to be written to that register, but it may not be possible to read data from that address.
 The read address of a register must be written to the address pointer before data can be read from that register.

-ALERT OUTPUT
+ALERT Output

-This is applicable when Pin 13 is configured as an ALERT output.
-The $\overline{\text{ALERT}}$ output goes low whenever an out-of-limit measurement is detected, or if the remote temperature sensor is open circuit.
-It is an open-drain output and requires a pull-up to V{DD} .
-Several $\overline{\text{ALERT}}$ outputs can be wire-ORed together, so that the common line will go low if one or more of the $\overline{\text{ALERT}}$ outputs goes low.
+Pin 8 can be configured as an ALERT output.
+The ALERT output goes low whenever an out-of-limit measurement is detected, or if the remote temperature sensor is open circuit.
+It is an open-drain output and requires a pullup.
+Several ALERT outputs can be wire-OR'ed together, so that the common line will go low if one or more of the ALERT outputs goes low.

-The ALERT output can be used as an interrupt signal to a processor, or it can be used as an SMBALERT.
+The ALERT output can be used as an interrupt signal to a processor, or it may be used as an SMBALERT.
 Slave devices on the SMBus cannot normally signal to the bus master that they want to talk, but the SMBALERT function allows them to do so.

 One or more ALERT outputs can be connected to a common SMBALERT line connected to the master.
-When the SMBALERT line is pulled low by one of the devices, the following procedure occurs, as shown in Figure 19.
+When the SMBALERT line is pulled low by one of the devices, the following procedure occurs as illustrated in Figure 18.